Want to understand your adolescent? Get to know their brain

 A child's brain goes through two critical periods of very rapid change.

-The first happens about age two, when most toddlers are busy walking, talking, climbing, and falling.
+The first happens about age 2, when most toddlers are busy walking, talking, climbing and falling.
 The second critical period begins around puberty.

-"Adolescence is a time when the brain says, 'alright, you've had a lot of time now, we have to start making some decisions,'" Luna says
+"Adolescence is a time when the brain says, 'All right, you've had a lot of time now, we have to start making some decisions,'" Luna says

 Decisions like which connections to get rid of.